If you’re 62 or older and need financial assistance to supplement your income or pay for healthcare, a reverse mortgage might be the right solution.

 The said amount depends upon a number of factors.
 Examples include:

-- Current market value of your home
+- The current market value of your home

-- The type of RM you choose
+- The type of reverse mortgage you choose

 - Your age